-Sexual frustration is one of the modern frustrations caused by not having enough sex or having bad sex.
-There are many causes for this phenomenon.
-They can be physical, mental, emotional, and so on.
+Sexual frustration is one of the modern frustrations caused by not having enough sex or simply being dissatisfied with your intimate life.

-If you’re in a relationship, perhaps you’re not satisfied with your sexual partner’s performance, but you don’t know how to tell him to improve his game and try something different.
+If you’re in a relationship, perhaps you’re not satisfied with your partner’s sexual performance, but you don’t know how to deal with it and how to tell them to improve their game and maybe to try something different in the bedroom.

-Summarized, sex makes us happy, and there’s not one single reason why you shouldn’t be enjoying it.
+Summarized, sex makes us happy and it has a positive effect on all the other areas of our lives and, after all, there’s not a single reason why we shouldn’t be enjoying it.

 However, once you become sexually frustrated, it is really hard to think of engaging in any type of sexual activity, and you find yourself imprisoned in your own body.

 What Does It Mean To Be Sexually Frustrated?